 Uniforms and related supplies are required for enforcement members performing MCSAP activities.
 Enforcement members are sworn law enforcement officers required to wear fatigue uniforms while on road patrol and formal uniforms for court and professional meetings.
+Uniform items also include boots, hats, coats, rain gear, web gear, gloves and the embroidery and sewing of patches onto the uniforms.
 Projected amounts are based on historical expenditures for uniforms.
+Year-to-date FY21 uniform expenditures for the period of October 1, 2020 - July 31, 2021 is \$25,625.41.

 General office supplies are required for enforcement members performing MCSAP activities.
 Office supplies include supplies needed at various division and post offices located throughout the state.
+General office supplies include items such as copier paper, thermal paper for the vehicle printers, toner, pens, pencils, flags, CVSA decals, keyboards and mice, facemasks and brooms.
 Projected amounts are based on historical office supply expenditures.
+Year-to-date FY21 office supply expenditures for the period of October 1, 2020 - July 31, 2021 is \$20,090.19.

 Enforcement supplies are required for enforcement members performing MCSAP activities.
-Enforcement supplies include items needed within the patrol vehicle or carried on the enforcement member.
+Enforcement supplies include items needed within the patrol vehicle or carried on the enforcement member such as flashlights, nitrile gloves, fire extinguishers, measuring tapes, height sticks, creepers, taser cartridges, and jumper cables.
 Projected amounts are based on historical enforcement supply expenditures.
+Year-to-date FY21 enforcement supply expenditures for the period of October 1, 2020 - July 31, 2021 is \$60,010.86.